Gay Tours and Travel to Bhutan

-Like our ten day itinerary, this thirteen-day program begins in Paro and Thimpu, with a few subtle differences.
-In addition to all of the places included in our 10-day program, you will make several side trips from Thimpu and journey deep into the Alpine forests of Bhutan's eastern-most regions.
+Bhutan Explorer ▸ In addition to all of the places included in our 10-day program, you will make several side trips from Thimpu and journey deep into the Alpine forests of Bhutan's eastern-most regions.
 You will see Tashiyangtse, Mongar, and Trashigang, and cross both the Thrumshin and Kori La Passes, and end at Samdrup Jongkhar, where you cross into India's Assam State at Guwahati.

-The Reservation Procedure ﻬ
+The Reservation Procedure

 Reserve as far in advance as possible!Transportation and hotel rooms are limited, which makes spontaneous last-minute travel to Bhutan nearly impossible.

 Since tourism is carefully controlled by the government, the established procedure for reserving your trip must be closely observed.
 Here are the steps, which must be followed in the order shown:

 2. We will send you a summary of these arrangements along with an invoice for the total of your land arrangements, airfare and visa fees.
-You must pay the full amount before we can go the next step.

 3. We finalize your land arrangements by submitting payment for everything when we are notified that space is available.

 Because of this strict procedure, our Terms & Conditionsare slightly different for Bhutan bookings.
 We strongly encourage our guests who travel to Bhutan to purchase adequate insuranceto cover trip cancellation as well as illness, injuries and losses while traveling there.

-Gay Life in Bhutan ﻬ
+Gay (and Lesbian and Trans) Life in Bhutan

 There are many great reasons to visit Bhutan, but gay life is not one of them.In short, there isn't any.
 Very few Bhutanese are openly gay, although that is changing rapidly.

 Time changes everything, of course.
 The advent of television the Internet, and the growing number of educated people in Bhutan who have studied abroad will surely cause Bhutanese gays to become more visible.
-In December 2008 a major English language newspaper in Bhutan published a story entitled "How Gay Are Bhutanese Gays?"
-This has created an online forum conversation that lasted for three years until the newspaper ceased to operate (which had nothing to do with the gay story and ensuing commentary).
+In December 2008 a major English language newspaper in Bhutan published a story entitled "How gay Are Bhutanese gays?
+This created an online forum conversation that lasted for three years until the newspaper ceased to operate (which had nothing to do with the gay story and ensuing commentary).
 There is a "Gay in Bhutan" Facebook page with about 1,500 followers.
 And Bhutan now has an openly trans-gender woman who enjoys celebrity status and has bee called "one of the ten most beautiful women in the world," so there is hope.